 Equally adept at conducting classical and pops programs, Albert-George Schram has led a wide variety of repertoire for many orchestras in the U.S. and abroad.
-Schram is currently Resident Conductor of the Nashville Symphony and Resident Staff Conductor of the Columbus (OH) and Charlotte Symphonies.
+Schram is currently Resident Staff Conductor of the Columbus (OH) and Charlotte Symphonies.
+He recently concluded a long relationship with the Nashville Symphony, where he served as Resident Conductor.
 He has conducted classical, pops, holiday and educational concerts for all three orchestras.
-He has also served as Music Director of the Lubbock (TX) Symphony and the Lynn (FL) Philharmonic, and has held titled positions with the Louisville and Florida Philharmonic Orchestras.
+He has also served as Music Director of the Lubbock (TX) Symphony and the Lynn (FL) Philharmonic, and has held titled positions with the Louisville Symphony and Florida Philharmonic orchestras.

-Schram’s guest-conducting roster has included the symphonies of Dallas, Charlotte, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Spokane, Dayton and San Antonio, among others, In the 2012-13 season he will make debuts with the North Carolina and Pacific Symphonies.
-His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the Taegu Symphony in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (in Mendoza, Argentina), the National Symphony Orchestra of Uzbekistan, and the Orchester der Allgemeinen Musikgesellschaft in Luzern, Switzerland.
+Schram’s guest-conducting roster has included the symphonies of Dallas, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Spokane, Dayton and San Antonio, among others, His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the Taegu Symphony in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (in Mendoza, Argentina), the National Symphony Orchestra of Uzbekistan, and the Orchester der Allgemeinen Musikgesellschaft in Luzern, Switzerland.

 Educated at The Hague Conservatory in his native Netherlands, Schram has also studied at the University of Calgary and the University of Washington.
 His teachers have included Rafael Kubelik, Franco Ferrara, Abraham Kaplan and Neeme Jarvi.